A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. Dissolve copper(II) sulfate anhydrous in deionized water in a beaker.
+1. Dissolve the copper(II) sulfate anhydrous in deionized water in the beaker.

-3. Filter the solution using a vacuum filtration apparatus and collect the filtrate.
+3. Filter the solution using a vacuum filtration apparatus to remove any insoluble impurities.
+Collect the filtrate.

 Significance: